mattbrictson/rails-starter/README.md

 ## Capistrano

 Several Capistrano recipes are provided out of the box, mostly taken from [RailsCasts #337][cast337].
-These recipes assume you will deploy to Ubuntu 12.04.
+These recipes assume you will deploy to Ubuntu 12.04 using nginx, unicorn, postgresql, and rbenv.
 To use them, first make the following edits:

 1. Edit the `:repository` in `config/deploy.rb` to point to your own repository.
 2. Change the hostnames in `config/deploy/{production,staging}.rb` to match your servers.